ejp-rd-vp/CDE-semantic-model-implementations/CDE_version_2.0.0/CSV_docs/glossary.md

 - **pid**: Patient unique identifier
 - **context_id**: *(OPTIONAL)* Contextual identifier in case you want to relate several data elements under a common context (ex: certain diagnosis/phenotype relationship or some elements under same visit occurrence)
 - **process_type**: Some child of http://purl.obolibrary.org/obo/NCIT_C20993 (research or clinical assessment tool)
-- **value_datatype**: XSD datatype that defines `value` column type, for this case is xsd:float by default, but depending on your score's datatype, it could be different
+- **value_datatype**: XSD datatype that defines `value` column type, for this case is xsd:float by default, but depending on your score's datatype, it could be different.
 - **value**: the numeric score of the output from the test
 - **model**: Disability
 - **startdate**: *(OPTIONAL)* ISO 8601 formatted start date of observation
 - **enddate**: *(OPTIONAL)* ISO 8601 formatted enddate of observation in case it is different from `startdate`.
-- **age**: *(OPTIONAL)* Patient age when this observation was taken, this age information can be both an addition or an alternative for start/end date information.
+- **age**: *(OPTIONAL)* Patient age when this observation ocurred, this age information can be both an addition or an alternative for start/end date information.
 - **comments**: Human readable comments of any kind related to this procedure